Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

    - "Has A" is more important than is-a, does an object DO a certain thing vs what IS the object.
 This is true of both delegation and using protocols.

+# Chapter 6

+Chapter six deals mostly with concurrency.
+While this topic is just as important as other fundamentals such as Design Patterns, Data Structures and Alogrithms it would best serve the reader to learn concurrency models that deal with their specific platform but if you have time Chapter six is very good so instead of summarizing chapter six here I will omit it and encourage you to read chapter six in the book.

+# Chapter 7

+  ### Listen to your lizard brain
+    - Instincts make you feel, not think and when you 'feel' something it is most likely the result of accumulated experience.
+Listen to it, but think.
+    -

 ### ...TO BE CONTINUED